citp/privacy-policy-historical/s/st/str/streetauthority.com.md

 StreetAuthority.com may send out email advertisements or messages from third party advertisers to its site registration and subscriber lists.
 StreetAuthority.com will not sell or transfer to third parties the email addresses of its subscribers.
 StreetAuthority.com maintains strict confidentiality of its subscribers' email addresses.
 All site registrants and subscribers are given the opportunity of opting-out from receiving these promotional messages.

 **StreetAuthority.com's Dedication to Data Security**
 StreetAuthority.com works to ensure the integrity and security of our network and systems.
 The StreetAuthority cannot guarantee that our security measures will prevent third-party "hackers" from illegally obtaining this information.
-Any credit card information or payment information that may be captured will not be maintained on the site.

 **In the Event of a Change of Ownership**
 In the event of a merger or acquisition, the sales of the company or any change of ownership, all of StreetAuthority.com's customer information (including email addresses) may be transferred to a separate entity or entities.
 All StreetAuthority.com subscribers and registered users will be notified of any change in ownership, merger or acquisition of StreetAuthority.com's assets by a third party.
 Subscribers and users may choose to access and revise any of their registration and/or subscription information at that time.